-The Committee received a number of papers (SC/63/BRG20, SC/63/BRG23 and SC/63/BRG26) reporting on the international collaborative telemetry study on western gray whales (with some additional biopsy sampling and photo-ID work) undertaken under the auspices of the IWC, following guidelines developed by the IWC Scientific Committee and IUCN (e.g. IUCN, 2010; Weller et al., 2008).
+The Committee received а number of papers SC/63/BRG23) (SC/63/BRG26.
+SC/63/BRG20 and reporting on the international collaborative telemetry study on western gray whales (with some additional biopsy sampling and photo-identification work) undertaken under the auspices of the IWC8, following guidelines developed by the IWC Scientific Committee and IUCN (e.g. IUCN, 2010; Weller et al., 2008).
 Details of the work and the contributions by the various institutes can be found in Annex F, item 4.1.
 The primary objective of the project was to deploy tags on 12 western gray whales to discover migration routes and wintering areas in order to inform conservation actions for this critically endangered population.